-Monroe Community College’s Institutional Review Board (IRB) reviews human subject research proposals to ensure that the rights and welfare of human subjects used in research studies by College personnel, students, or external researchers are protected; that risks have been considered and minimized; that the potential for benefit has been identified and maximized; that all human subjects only volunteer to participate in research after being provided with legally sound, informed consent (unless waived); that any research is conducted in an ethical manner and in compliance with established standards.
+Monroe Community College’s (MCC) Institutional Review Board (IRB) reviews human subject research proposals to ensure that the rights and welfare of human subjects used in research studies by College personnel, students, or external researchers are protected; that risks have been considered and minimized; that the potential for benefit has been identified and maximized; that all human subjects only volunteer to participate in research after being provided with legally sound, informed consent (when necessary); that any research is conducted in an ethical manner and in compliance with established standards.
 Any faculty, staff, student or external person who wishes to conduct research under the auspices of MCC or on the grounds of the College must have prior IRB approval.

-The IRB’s purpose is to evaluate the project to ensure compliance within ethical standards related to informed consent, confidentiality of data collected and disseminated, and potential risk to the participants.
+The IRB purpose is to evaluate the project to ensure compliance within ethical standards related to informed consent, confidentiality of data collected and disseminated, and potential risk to participants.
 The role of the IRB is not to determine the reliability of the proposed research, the merits of the research nor the possible contribution of the research to scholarship.
 The IRB views its role as primarily educational and facilitating, and encourages consultation at all stages of the research process.
 The types of projects typically engaged in at MCC are exempt or expedited.
 The Board strives to be as flexible as possible and reviews each project separately.

-Angel Andreu – Institutional Research
+Angel Andreu, Institutional Research

-Joan Moorehead - Admissions
+Joan Moorehead, Admissions

-Vilma Morrow – DCC student services
+Vilma Patterson, NDC student services